n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 ### Segregated by pool type

-Opposite to D's current GC, different type classes are allocated in separate pools.
+Opposite to D's current GC, different type classes are allocated in separate pools (segregated allocation).
 This will lead to worse cache locality during consecutive allocation of instances of different (size) types.
-The implementation will however be significantly simpler especially when D's design by introspection via `static foreach` plus `mixin` is utilized to implement different pool types.  .
-This is the reason for naming this GC "segregated".
+The implementation will however be significantly simpler especially when D's design by introspection via `static foreach` plus `mixin` is utilized to implement different pool types.
 Segregation happens on all combinations of

 - size class,
 - scanningness: (whether they may contain pointers or not), and